 The Maori are the indigenous people of New Zealand.
 Students in this course receive a broad overview of contemporary Maori society, an introduction to history that informs current issues, basic Maori language skills, and first-hand experience with the marae as a special place.

-This program will be of particular interest to students in the arts (including dance), Movement Studies, Arts and Education, Media and Society, Environmental Studies, and those interested in issues of multiculturalism and ethnic minorities.
-In addition, the program includes a service-learning component and will be of interest to those seeking community service/community engagement opportunities.
+This program will be of particular interest to students in Media and Society, Studio Art, English, Arts and Education, Urban Studies, Critical Social Studies, and those interested in issues of multiculturalism and ethnic minorities.
+In addition, the program includes an internship placement designed to provide students the opportunity to engage with the local community.

 This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.